AirbusDefenceAndSpace/pesto/pesto-cli/docs/package_docker_image.md

     pesto build {PESTO_PROJECT_ROOT} -p gpu
     pesto test {PESTO_PROJECT_ROOT} -p gpu --nvidia
     ```
-    It which should do the same as above but with gpu support (and actually run the process on gpu).
+    It should do the same as above but with gpu support (and actually run the process on gpu).

-[//]: # (TODO: test if nvidia is still available)

 ### Multiple algorithm versions